 Applying to study medicine can be a daunting experience.
 Therefore, we want to make the process as easy as possible, and having all the right information available is the best place to start.
-These pages are full of information about applying, from academic entry requirements and work experience to your UCAS application and selection centres.
+These pages provide you with all the information you need about applying, from academic entry requirements and work experience to your UCAS application and selection centres.

 Duration: 4 years